cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 In general, we recommend to put all the Protobuf definitions in your module's subdirectory under a root `proto/` folder, as described in [ADR-023](../architecture/adr-023-protobuf-naming.md).
 This ADR also contains other useful information on naming conventions.

 You might have noticed that the `PubKey` interface in v0.39's `BaseAccount` has been transformed into an `Any`.
-For migrating interfaces, we use Protobuf's `Any` message, which is a struct that can hold arbitrary content.
+For storing interfaces, we use Protobuf's `Any` message, which is a struct that can hold arbitrary content.
 Please refer to the [encoding FAQ](../core/encoding.md#faq) to learn how to handle interfaces and `Any`s.

 Once all your Protobuf messages are defined, use the `make proto-gen` command defined in the [tooling section](#tooling) to generate Go structs.
 These structs will be generated into `*.pb.go` files.
 As a quick example, here is the generated Go struct for the Protobuf BaseAccount we defined above: